 In the evening friends and family gather for dinner, often with foods with a taste of Christmas.
 Another alternative is to book a place at a restaurant’s grand Christmas buffet.

-Bring family and friends and jump start your Christmas Holidays 2018 by celebrating Lillajul in Åland on Saturday 1 December 2018.
+Bring family and friends and jump start your Christmas Holidays 2019 by celebrating Lillajul in Åland on Saturday 30 November 2019.
 Stay conveniently in a hotel, B&B or in a winter insulated cottage.
-Book accommodation and activities via our online booking or contact travel organisers for further information.
+Book your journey, accommodation and activities via our online booking or contact travel organisers for ready-made travel packages and further information.